Sustainable tourism: Impacts of COVID-19 pandemic

 Due to COVID-19, an unprecedented decrease of 65% took place in international tourist numbers in first half of 2020 as compared to 2019.
 Countries around the world closed their borders and introduced travel restrictions in response to the pandemic.
 The situation is expected to gradually improve in 2021 depending upon lifting of travel restrictions, availability of COVID-19 vaccine and return of traveler confidence.

-Furthermore, the current COVID-19 pandemic has made many sustainability challenges of tourism clearer.
-Therefore sustainable tourism scholars call for a transformation of tourism.
-They state that the COVID-19 pandemic has created a window of opportunity, in which stakeholders can shift towards more sustainable practices and rethink systems.
+Furthermore, the COVID-19 pandemic made many sustainability challenges of tourism clearer.
+Therefore sustainable tourism scholars called for a transformation of tourism.
+They stated that the COVID-19 pandemic created a window of opportunity in which stakeholders could shift towards more sustainable practices and rethink systems.
 The system cannot be sustained in its current form.
 The constant aim for economic growth goes at the expense of Earth's ecosystems, wildlife, and well-being.
-The gap between rich and poor is growing every year, and the pandemic has spurred this even further.
+The gap between rich and poor is growing every year, and the pandemic spurred this even further.
 Our current systems are often in place for the few, leaving the many behind.
 This is no different for the global and local tourism systems.
 Therefore, tourism scholars argue we should learn from the pandemic.
 "COVID-19 provides striking lessons to the tourism industry, policy makers and tourism researchers about the effects of global change.
 The challenge is now to collectively learn from this global tragedy to accelerate the transformation of sustainable tourism".

 Technology is seen as a partial solution to the disruptive impacts of pandemics like COVID-19.
 Although it can be counterproductive for sustainable tourism if it is utilized for data collection that may be misused for mass tourism, technology and digital advancements have provided the tools necessary for e-tourism to evolve and become more valuable amidst the pandemic.
 Scholars argue that "surrogate tourism" will allow tourists to remain home while employing local guides at the destination to facilitate personalized, interactive, real-time tours (PIRTs).
 While these options will not take the place of conventional travel experience, there is a market for PIRTs especially for persons with disabilities and the elderly, and for the "sustainable citizen who wishes to minimize their impact on the planet".